Economic Impact Study and Agency-Level Analysis

 Kevin Roth, PhD

-Vice President of Research and Professional Development, National Recreation and Park Association
+Vice President of Professional Development, Research and Technology, National Recreation and Park Association

 Terry Clower, PhD